Here’s what to expect during labor for first time moms, plus all the best tips to make giving birth easier and your recovery faster.

 Get Access to All of My Mom Printables

-To help you make the transition to motherhood as seamless as possible, I created several printables including baby sleep schedules, a 4 week meal plan, and a stain removal guide.
+Now that we’ve covered what to expect during labor, here’s some more information to make the transition to motherhood as seamless as possible.
+I created several printables including baby sleep schedules, a 4 week meal plan, and a stain removal guide.

 As a bonus for joining my weekly-ish newsletter, you’ll get access to all of those printables (plus a few more!)
 Click here to download and subscribe or you can use the nifty box below.

-But I hope this post made you aware of everything that will happen so you’re not caught off guard and can really enjoy giving birth naturally or with an epidural.
+Hopefully now you won’t be caught off guard and can really enjoy giving birth naturally or with an epidural.

 Was there anything you didn’t know about?
 Like what happens after birth to your body?
 Or how to prepare your body for labor?
 Let me know in the comments!